-Large and Mid-size organizations today are trying to act like startups to implement lean methodology in their curriculum.
+Large and Mid-size organizations today are trying to act like startups.
+They outsource software development to implement lean methodology in their curriculum or trying to implement with their development teams.
 Lean methodology is not something new which enables scaling of the core benefits to the entire organization.
-Here’s a DevOps framework from IBM which I would consider a good example.
+Here’s a Devops Services‘s framework from IBM which I would consider a good example.

 More often we have seen that these initiatives are kept confined within the IT or Engineering side of the house.
 Let’s discuss key areas where the Business needs to engage to truly scale these benefits to the organization level.

 First, let’s try to define what exactly being “lean” is:

 We understand that the goal of “lean” is to eliminate waste, defined as any component of a process that does not add value.
 As a result, to be able to operate faster, easier and more efficiently.
 However, the truth is that most organizations today (especially big ones) are facing the operational challenges which is not so easy to root out by just eliminating a specific process from the hierarchy as they are somehow linked to each other.

 The very core of Lean thinking has always been systematically finding ways to create more value for people (customers, employees, shareholders) with fewer resources (money or time) by improving the flow of work.
 Simply put, Lean comes down to continuously looking for ways to improve business processes and do more with less.

 Let’s discuss few pointers to improve business processes:

 - Focus on your customer: A customer doesn’t have to be a person who buys your product or services but it could be a boss, a co-worker or a contract vendor.
 The fact is the latter manages the former.
 In this step, you simply want to get clarity on what your customer wants, and how you think you can provide it better, faster and at less cost.